vacantron/shecc/README.md

 2. The support of varying number of function arguments is incomplete.
 No `<stdarg.h>` can be used.
    Alternatively, check the implementation `printf` in source `lib/c.c` for `var_arg`.
 3. The C front-end is a bit dirty because there is no effective AST.
+4. The mismatching of structure name and alias will cause error when the frontend parsing chaining.

 ## License